-- (1) It appears to the North Wiltshire District Council ("the Council") being the local planning authority for the purposes of Section 87 of the Town and Country Planning Act 1971 ("the Act") in this matter, that there has been a breach of planning control within the period of four years before the date of issue of this Notice on the land or premises ("the land") described in Schedule 1 below. - (2) The breach of planning control which appears to have taken place consists in the failure to comply with conditions or limitations subject to which planning permission was granted, that permission and the relevant condition being more fully described in Schedule 2 below. - (3) The Council consider it expedient, having regard to the provisions of the development plan and to all other material considerations, to issue this enforcement notice, in exercise of their powers contained in the said Secion 87, for the reasons set out in the ANNEX to this Notice.
+- (1) It appears to the North Wiltshire District Council ("the Council") being the local planning authority for the purposes of Section 87 of the Town and Country Planning Act 1971 ("the Act") in this matter, that there has been a breach of planning control within the period of four years before the date of issue of this Notice on the land or premises ("the land") described in Schedule 1 below. - (2) The breach of planning control which appears to have taken place consists in the carrying out of the building, engineering, mining or other operations described in Schedule 2 below, without the grant of planning permission required for that development. - (3) The Council consider it expedient, having regard to the provisions of the development plan and to all other material considerations, to issue this enforcement notice, in exercise of their powers contained in the said Section 87, for the reasons set out in the ANNEX to this Notice.

-NOTICE IS HEREBY GIVEN that the Council require that the steps specified in Schedule 3 below be taken to make the development comply with the terms of the planning permission which has been granted in respect of the land within the period of two months from the date on which this Notice takes effect;
+NOTICE IS HEREBY GIVEN that the Council require that the steps specified in Schedule 3 below be taken in order to remedy the breach within the period of two months from the date on which this Notice takes effect.

-THIS NOTICE SHALL TAKE EFFECT, Section 88(10) of the Act, on subject to the provisions of llth January, 1984 ISSUED 30th November, 1983.
-Signed Mus
+THIS NOTICE SHALL TAKE EFFECT, subject to the provisions of Section 88(10) of the Act, on 11th January, 1984

+ISSUED 30th November, 1983.
+May 2

+• Signed Malam

+5

-Monkton Park, Chippenham SN15 1ER
+Monkton Park, Chippenham, SN15 1ER.